Impact

 “These food forests are a real treasure in the neighborhood, for the neighborhood.
 And they should give us hope.”

-— June Joseph, Steward of the Edgewater Food Forest at River Street
+— June Joseph, Founding Steward of the Edgewater Food Forest at River Street